-Born in Port Elizabeth, South Africa, Michael John Catt MBE is an English rugby union footballer who plays for London Irish, having previously played for Bath.
+Born in Port Elizabeth, South Africa, Mike Catt OBE is an English rugby union footballer who played for London Irish, having previously played for Bath.

 A utility back, he has played for England at full back, fly-half, inside centre and even wing, and was part of the England side that won the 2003 Rugby World Cup.

 After trialing for Gloucester R.F.C., the young fly-half made his Bath debut as a 21-year-old against Nottingham R.F.C. in 1992.
 Eighteen months later was given his international debut against Wales.
 His breakthrough performance however came in England's following match against Canada at Twickenham Stadium, where he came on as an injury-replacement for the incumbent England full back Paul Hull.
 England's emphatic victory, Hull's untimely injury, and Catt's impact in the late stages of the game cemented Catt as the new darling of English rugby that season.